 Join us for a very special complete reading of De Civitate Angelorum, a treatise on the city of Los Angeles written entirely in Latin, by its author, Donatien Grau.

 In 1704, Richard Hogarth, father of the artist William, established a coffee house at St John’s Gate in Clerkenwell where there was one condition: patrons were to converse in Latin alone.
 Perhaps unsurprisingly, this well-meaning enterprise of a keen classicist led to bankruptcy and a spell in the Fleet debtors’ prison (which provided inspiration for a scene in his son’s masterpiece, A Rake’s Progress).
 For one night only, we recreate the lofty ambitions of Richard Hogarth with a lecture delivered entirely in Latin by curator and writer Donatien Grau.
-As a small concession, the discussion and question and answer session afterwards will be conducted in English.
+Following the lecture, a discussion and Q&A session will be conducted in English.

 Scribendo de Civitate, incipio rem novam et simul antiquam.
 (In writing about the city, I am beginning something new but at the same time old).